programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 `gem install jekyll`

+**Skip the following steps (which are for Windows users only) and jump down to [Setting up Jekyll](#section3).**

+### On Windows <a id="sectionWindows"></a>

+*Instructions for Windows users differ from those for Mac users just in this one "Installing dependencies" section.
+Only do the following if you're using Windows.*

+1. We need a command line tool that recognizes the same commands Macs and Linux computers (i.e. Unix operating systems) do [need to change this in the lesson, which erroneously just says to use the "Command Prompt" tool and doesn't have a Windows-only install step].

+   Visit [https://git-scm.com/downloads](https://git-scm.com/downloads) and click on the "Windows" link under "Downloads".
+Once the download has finished, double-click on the downloaded file and follow the steps to install Git Bash (leave all options the way they already are).

+2. Open "Command Prompt" (open your Start Menu and search for "Command Prompt" and an app you can open should come up).

+3. Install Chocolately (a package manager, like Homebrew is for Mac)

+   `@powershell -NoProfile -ExecutionPolicy unrestricted -Command "(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))) >$null 2>&1" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`

+4. Close the "Command Prompt" app and open "Git Bash" (which you recently installed) instead.
+You'll now use Git Bash any time the command line is called for.

+5. Install Ruby (this will take a few minutes; don't forget to wait and not enter anything into the command line until the prompt appears again)

+   `choco install ruby -y`

+6. Close the command line program and restart (Ruby won't work until you've done this once)

+7. Install Jekyll (if Windows Security gives you a warning popup, ignore it)

+   `gem install jekyll`

+*From now on, all instructions are for both Mac and PC users.*

 ## Setting up Jekyll <a id="section3"></a>

 *We'll now create a folder full of the files needed to run your website, locating them in a place accessible to the GitHub Desktop app so they're ready when we want to publish them as a public website.*

 1. You'll need to know the file path to the GitHub folder created by installing the GitHub Desktop app (this is some text that says where a specific folder or file is within the directory tree on your computer, e.g. /Desktop/MyRecipes/Spaghetti.doc).
-If you don't know the GitHub folder file path, click on the magnifying glass icon in the top right of your computer screen.
+If you don't know the GitHub folder file path, click on the magnifying glass icon in the top right of your computer screen (on a Mac) or use the search field on the Start Menu (Windows).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-5.png)

-   A search box will appear in the middle of the screen; type in "GitHub", then double-click on the "GitHub" option that appears under "Folders" to reveal the GitHub folder in Finder.
+   On Macs, a search box will appear in the middle of the screen; type in "GitHub", then double-click on the "GitHub" option that appears under "Folders" to reveal the GitHub folder in Finder (this may look slightly different on Windows, but should function the same).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-6.png)